 Surveillance has become a significant part of our lives.
 With different types of crime surfacing, we are always in a defensive state of mind.
-In various fields of safety and security, countless debates are being held on the advantages and disadvantages of the security systems at hand.
+In various safety and security fields, countless debates are being held on the advantages and disadvantages of the security systems at hand.
 While some people are against the current level of security that is available to a common man, I think innovative and superior ways to raise security levels should be worked upon.

 Mentioned below are seven advantages of a digital video surveillance system.